 Make a work/life/school balance plan

 In a typical 8-week Penn LPS Online course, students may spend 10-15 hours each week reviewing course materials and completing assignments.
 Students accustomed to a longer term may find the accelerated online courses more intense; many students find it productive to engage in coursework daily or over several days a week rather than trying to complete each week’s assignments in a single block of time.
-For students who work typical business hours, like Cynthia, that might mean working on course requirements during lunch breaks as well as at home on evenings and weekends.
+For students who work typical business hours, like Cynthia, that might mean working on course requirements during lunch breaks or in the evenings and weekends.
 For others, the hours may vary.
 “I’m lucky that my job is flexible,” says Andrew Ducko, a Bachelor of Applied Arts and Sciences student who is head hockey coach at the College of New Jersey as well as the manager of Loucks Ice Center at the Lawrenceville School.
-“I get my kids off to school in the morning, and then I try to chip away at as much schoolwork as I can before lunch, and then again when I get home from hockey.”

 Andrew Ducko uses what he calls an “old school” method to keep all of his weekly obligations in order: a written to-do list that itemizes his weekly responsibilities for his employers, to his family and home, and to his Penn LPS Online courses.
 “I write it all down and I scratch it off as I go,” he explains.
 “That way I can compartmentalize everything in my mind.”
 The practice of organizing his life, he says, has helped him mentor the high school and college students he coaches.
 “I’m always trying to teach my players about time management so they don’t miss practice,” he laughs, “and now I’m learning time management more than ever before.
 I’m getting into a routine.”

-Online learning is about connecting: students and instructors in different cities, time zones, or countries can have conversations across digital platforms with tools such as discussion boards and video conferencing.
+Online learning has never been as important as it is today.
+Students and instructors in different cities, time zones, or countries can have conversations across digital platforms with tools such as discussion boards and video conferencing.
 One of the best ways to position yourself for success as an online student is to remember that you are not alone.
 “Ask questions when you are intrigued!
 Ask questions when you are lost or confused!” says Cynthia.
 Brittany adds, “Ultimately, you’re responsible for your own success.
 You can't be afraid to be the person that's knocking on the doors, sending emails, making calls.”

 A recurring theme among engaged and ambitious students is that the key to balancing school, work, and family is trying to enjoy the process.
 “Take the time to really enjoy what you are learning and find excitement in it,” advises Cynthia.
 “I truly look forward to my course work—it's such a bonus each day to spend time thinking and analyzing.”
 Briana agrees: “What you get out of any course you sign up for is what you put into it.
 My advice is to really commit to these courses and the program.
 Learn from this incredible faculty, question everything, and immerse yourself in the lessons being taught.”